McNexor/APRG-GameOfLife/README.md

 - **Configurable Input:** Reads the initial game board from a file.
 - **Generations Simulation:** Simulates multiple generations based on Conway's rules.
 - **Wrap-Around Logic:** The grid is treated as a toroidal surface (edges wrap around).
+- **Parallel Mode:** The simulation can also be computed in parallel.
 - **Performance Measurement:** Measures setup, computation, and finalization times using the `Timing` utility.

 ## Prerequisites